 You can also select to skip a target if it is not fully dark night because of the twilight or because of the Moon.
 This way you can skip the faint target when the Moon is up and take them at the next repetition after the Moon is set.

 You can also define when the whole sequence start and stop.

 Check the box Start at“ or Stop at” and enter the time you want.

 Check dusk or dawn to adjust the time for the astronomical twilight for the date of the observation.

 You can set this target to repeat it's whole plan for a number of time at a given interval between two consecutive start.

-Set the number of repetition and the interval.
+More option are in the right pane.
+The interval is measured between two consecutive start of the sequence, this is not the delay to wait.
 If the interval is smaller than the total plan duration the next repetition start immediately.